Rijksarchief in België, CEGESOMA / Archives de l'État en Belgique, CEGESOMA

 - CEGESOMA, Centre d'Étude Guerre et Société / CEGESOMA, Studiecentrum Oorlog en Maatschappij

-The Centre for Historical Research and Documentation on War and Contemporary Society (CEGESOMA) is a federal research institution on wars and conflicts of the twentieth century and their impact on Belgium.
-Founded in 1969, it collects archives, documentation, carries out research and organises academic and public events.
-This documentation is searchable through the online catalogue on this website and can be consulted in the public reading room of Centre's historic Art Deco building at the Square de l'Aviation in Brussels.
-In 2016 Cegesoma was integrated in the Belgian State Archives.
+The Centre for Historical Research and Documentation on War and Contemporary Society (CEGESOMA) is a federal research institution that examines the wars and conflicts of the twentieth century and their impact on Belgium.
+Founded in 1969, it collects archives and documentation, carries out research and organises academic and public events.
+The centre's documentation is searchable through its online catalogues and can be consulted in the public reading room of Centre's historic Art Deco building at the Square de l'Aviation in Brussels.
+In 2016, Cegesoma was integrated into the Belgian State Archives.

 Archival and Other Holdings